 - Moderate intensity: All of the health benefits of exercise listed above can be attained through 150 minutes of moderate intensity exercise a week (except colon cancer, breast cancer, and substantial weight loss).
 With 300+ minutes a week you gain the added colon cancer, breast cancer and increased likelihood of weight loss benefits.
 Moderate intensity activities include walking fast, doubles tennis, and biking slowly.
 The more moderate intensity exercise you get the better.

 - Vigorous intensity: As a general rule, an individual needs 1 minute of vigorous intensity exercise to gain the same health benefits of 2 minute of moderate intensity exercise.
 Vigorous activity has been shown to improve aerobic fitness better than moderate intensity activity as measured by VO2max.
 Vigorous activity also appears to reduce the risk of cardiovascular disease, body fat and all-cause mortality to a greater degree than moderate activity, after controlling for total energy expended.
 Vigorous activities include jogging, swimming, singles tennis and biking fast.
 Unlike light and moderate exercise, you can get too much vigorous exercise though.
 The benefits of vigorous exercise flattens out at roughly 50 minutes a day.
+In any case, if you have a preexisting condition, such as heart disease, diabetes, or another ailment, make sure to consult your family medicine doctor, before undertaking any vigorous intensity exercise regimen.
 More recent research shows that people who run 25 miles a week or more, actually are barely better off than those who don’t run at all.
 The best outcomes came to those who ran 10 to 15 miles a week.Furthermore, researchers found that running 2 -5 days a week at about a 8:30 minute/ mile pace is ideal.
 So too much vigorous exercise can actually be counterproductive.

 - Putting it together: Engage in vigorous exercise 2-5 days a week.
 Get as much light and moderate activity a day as is reasonable (read more).